-Julianelle cautions that a free class you find on your own may not be a HUD-certified course that meets the conditions of the lender or agency requiring you to take it.
+Julianelle says that a free class you find on your own might not be a HUD-certified course that meets the conditions of the lender or agency requiring you to take it.
 So, before enrolling in and completing a homebuyer education course, be sure to confirm that it is, in fact, a HUD-approved class.

 How long does a homebuyer education course take?

-Many homebuyer education courses are four to eight hours long and can be completed in one or two days, either online through a website or app or at a brick-and-mortar location like your real estate agent’s or lender’s office, Hendrix-Griffin says.
+Many homebuyer education courses are four to eight hours long; the free Fannie Mae course takes approximately three to four hours.
+A course can usually be completed in one or two days, either online through a website or app or at a brick-and-mortar location like your real estate agent’s or lender’s office, says Hendrix-Griffin.

-“Most courses offered online allow you to complete them at your own pace,” notes Julianelle.
+“Most courses offered online allow you to complete them at your own pace,” says Julianelle.

 It’s best to complete a homebuyer education course as soon as possible, well before closing on your mortgage.
 Wine says most buyers complete their class before beginning their home search.

-“It’s a best practice to complete this education as soon as you’re aware you’ll need it so that you’re able to find a class that works in a short timeframe,” Julianelle says.
+“It’s a best practice to complete this education as soon as you’re aware you’ll need it so that you’re able to find a class that works in a short timeframe,” says Julianelle.
 “Classes fill up quickly at most HUD-certified courses.”